hannah-yun/condition_monitoring/README.md

 Prepare the vibration signal data.
 This step includes importing and reshaping the data into MATLAB.

 _Step 2: Data pre-processing_
-Pre-process the dataset from step 1, including filtering for case 3 and applying the Welch method for all 3 cases.
+Pre-process the dataset from step 1, including filtering for Case III and applying the Welch's method for all 3 cases.

-_Step 3: Implementing the DL process to find three indicators_ We use two sparse coding methods: Orthogonal Matching Pursuit and Orthogonal Matching Pursuit in the L_1 norm (Manhattan distance).
-Here, we use three indicators:
+_Step 3: Implementing the DL process to compute three indicators_:
-- the dictionary distance between the present estimated dictionary and the estimated dictionary from random generation.
+- the dictionary distance between the current estimated dictionary and the dictionary estimated from the initial segments of the signal
-- the sparsity levels that are selected during the DL process
+- the sparsity levels selected during the DL process
-- Extended Bayesian Information Criteria (EBIC) that evaluates how well the dictionary fits the dictionary.
+- Extended Bayesian Information Criteria (EBIC)

 _Step 4: Visualise results_
-Generate plots for the time domain with three indicators with R.
+Generate plots for the three indicators by using R.